tomsercu/tomsercu.github.io/_drafts/2018-08-06-martial-arts.md

 tags: [perspective, machine-learning, sports]
 ---

+I started training Judo / Brazilian Jiu-Jitsu about a year ago.
+Different styles of sport martial arts (combat sports) generalize better or worse to real self-defense situations, with an interesting and counter intuitive relation to the constraints on the sport: more constrained grappling sports like BJJ can generalize better.
-I started training Judo / Brazilian Jiu-Jitsu about a year ago, and realized the different branches of sport Martial Arts (combat sports) represent a variation of the Bias-Variance tradeoff, which I will call the *Bias-Trainability tradeoff*.
+I realized this represents a variation of the Bias-Variance tradeoff, which I will call the **Bias-Trainability tradeoff**.
-This observation could be relevant to Reinforcement Learning (RL) since martial arts are closely related to self-play RL, where we trust the optimization to be very good since it's done by humans.
+This tradeoff can be relevant to Reinforcement Learning (RL): athletes are RL agents where optimization is so good it's probably not the bottleneck.
+So we can look at martial arts to learn how changing the environment/reward influences the optimal policy.

 # The rules make the sport
 One of the most important differentiators between different sport martial arts are the rules: